mah0001/metadata-editor-docs-v2/documenting_microdata.md

 Note that all dates should preferably be entered in ISO format (YYYY-MM-DD or YYYY-MM or YYYY).

-Refer to **General instructions** for information on importing metadata from an existing project, and on copy/pasting content in fields that allow it.
+Refer to chapter **General instructions** for information on importing metadata from an existing project, and on copy/pasting content in fields that allow it.

 By default, all content entered in the metadata entry page will consist of plain text (which will be saved in XML or JSON format).
 A few fields may allow entering formatted content (markdown, HTML, or LaTex formulas); which fields allow for such formating is determined in the template design.